Moving into a new build house

 Once contracts are exchanged, consider arranging a professional snagging survey.
 This inspection identifies any issues or defects in the new property, from minor cosmetic concerns to significant structural problems.
 Addressing these issues before completion can save future headaches and expenses, ensuring your new home is in perfect condition.

-Coordinating with removal companies: Tips and comparisons
+Coordinating with removal companies

 Plan ahead and book early to avoid last-minute stress.
 Efficient coordination with a reliable company ensures your belongings are transported safely and timely.